Highway Patrol: Three killed in collision on US 601 when car passes improperly - Salisbury Post

 Trooper N. Moultrie said a Ford car traveling south on U.S. 601 passed another vehicle in a curve with double-yellow lines.
 Around 1:16 p.m., the Ford struck a Dodge vehicle traveling north on U.S. 601 near its intersection with Young Road, which is close to the Davie County line.

-The collision ignited a fire in the Ford vehicle, which burned.
+The collision ignited a fire in the Ford, which burned.
 The driver was pronounced dead at the scene.
 The front engine compartment was crushed.

-The Dodge vehicle contained a driver and a passenger; both were pronounced dead at the scene.
+The Dodge contained a driver and a passenger; both were pronounced dead at the scene.

 Moultrie said further information would be released after next of kin is notified for the three victims.